lemois-1337/karlsen-desktop/README.md

 example: `karlsend`) and a unique **identifier** (`kd0`).
 Most process configuration objects support `args` property that allows passing arguments or configuration options directly to the process executable.
 The configuration is passed via configuration file (karlsend).

 Supported process types:
 - `karlsend` - Karlsen full node
-- `karlsenminer` - Karlsen miner

 **NOTE:** For Karlsen, to specify multiple connection endpoints, you must use an array of addresses as follows: `"args" : { "connect" : [ "peer-addr-port-a", "peer-addr-port-b", ...] }`